suyash2819/LING-L545/03_Disambiguation/README.md

 ![udpipe_performance](https://github.com/suyash2819/LING-L545/assets/28905722/606db43d-13cd-4336-b989-3bb10cfa4e49)

 since we are majorly looking at the UPOs (universal part of speech) the comparison looks like:
-According to the above evaluation, it seems nltk_tagger was most effective in tagging correctly with UPOS of 100 and perceptron tagger with 90.36 and udpipe with 94.69.
+According to the above evaluation, it seems nltk_tagger was most effective in tagging correctly with UPOS accuracy of 100%, this result indicates perfect performance in POS tagging, with every tag matching the gold standard.

+The Perceptron Tagger shows high accuracy but not perfect with accuracy of 90.36%

+UDPipe shows a strong performance, with a high accuracy with 94.69% accuracy.

+ UDPipe, likely benefiting from more sophisticated algorithms and perhaps more comprehensive training data, outperforms the Perceptron Tagger by a small margin.